Meet the team

 Spiritual Director

 Sister Sarah officially joined the staff of the Franciscan Spirituality Center in August 2019, but her involvement with the FSC goes back several years.
-Sarah trained to be a spiritual director through the FSC’s Spiritual Direction Preparation Program and served on the FSC’s board of directors from 2016-19.
-She has been a frequent participant in many of our programs and looks forward to leading some of her own.
-Sarah moved to La Crosse in 2002 to become a Franciscan Sister of Perpetual Adoration after a long journey of discernment.
-She was raised as a Quaker in the South, and her diverse experiences before making her religious vows include teaching at a Navajo high school, translating Spanish at a free medical clinic, serving as a health educator in farm labor camps, tending a daylily farm and leading junior high inner-city immersion experiences.
-She previously served as the perpetual adoration coordinator at St. Rose Convent.
+Sarah trained to be a spiritual director through the FSC’s Spiritual Direction Preparation Program and served on the FSC’s board of directors from 2016-2019.
+As a Franciscan Sister of Perpetual Adoration since 2002, Sarah enjoys community life in La Crosse and sharing the Franciscan charism widely.
+Her experiences include teaching at a Quaker junior high, being a pastoral associate in a parish and serving as the perpetual adoration coordinator at St. Rose Convent.
 As a spiritual director, she companions people to find the holy in the ordinary.
+Her programs at the FSC often focus on Franciscan themes, spirituality, meditation and dealing with stress.
 Sarah holds a Bachelor of Arts degree in religious studies and a Master of Arts degree in theology from St. Thomas University in St. Paul, Minnesota.
 She enjoys singing, long walks in the wilderness and making some of the best popcorn around!

 Karna Marks